Ritvik19/vizard/README.md

       viz.count_unique_by_group(class_variable)

 ### Target Column Analysis
-Based on the type of problem, perform a univaraite analysis of target column
+Based on the type of problem, perform a univariate analysis of target column

     viz.dependent_variable()